 The Cañada College Quality Focus Essay (QFE) confirms our commitment to the implementation of Guided Pathways through the emphasis of providing students with a strong start.
 This QFE will describe how the College plans to achieve a culture of continuous quality improvement and student success.

-I CAN Start Strong (A pathways strategy: -6 to 9+months)
+I CAN Start Strong (A pathways strategy: -6 to +9 months)

 Students who start strong in college yield higher rates of success.
 Understanding this concept, the California Community College Chancellor’s Office has introduced the California Guided Pathways Initiative which is “a student-centered approach that can dramatically increase the number of students earning community college credentials, while closing equity gaps” (Foundation for California Community Colleges, 2018).